Why Pooled Equipment Doesn't Work in Multi-Product Pharma

 In pharmaceutical manufacturing, quite a lot.

 Pooled equipment — resources shared across many products — sounds efficient in theory.
 In practice, it creates a web of hidden costs that slowly strangles your throughput.
 Here's why dedicated routes almost always win in multi-product pharma, and the rare exceptions where pooling can work.
+This analysis is a key component of our three-phase capacity planning methodology.

 The Hidden Costs of Flexibility